coop152/obsidian-vaults/Year 3/Algorithms and Complexity/Revision/Problems and Solutions.md

 Return: Maximum matching in $G$
 ### Algorithms
 - Reducible to the maximum flow problem, to then be solved with an algorithm for that problem
+	- Make a new flow network $F$.
+Add all of the vertices from $G$ to $F$, as well as new sink and target nodes.
+Add edges from the sink to every node in one of the sets (call this set $X$).
+Now include the edges from $G$ in $F$, directed from $X$ to the other set (call this set $Y$).
+Now add edges from all vertices in $Y$ to the target.
+Every edge should have a capacity of 1.
+	- Finding a maximum flow for this network yields a maximum matching; interpret every edge in the flow with 1 flow as a match, and every edge with 0 flow as non-existent.
+The complexity of this is the same as whichever algorithm is used to find the maximum flow (i.e. probably $O(nm^2)$.)
+- Gale-Shapely Algorithm
+	-